DIASPlanetary/plume_deposit/README.md

 We implement two simplified models:

+- **Model 1** :
-- **Model 1** — Confined 10×10 km deposit near the plume source
+      - Confined 10×10 km deposit near the plume source
-  Assumes uniform deposition (closed system) in a small area.
+      - Assumes uniform deposition (closed system) in a small area.

+- **Model 2**:
-- **Model 2** — Deposits at 25 km from the source to account for observational limitations.
+      - Deposits at 25 km from the source to account for observational limitations.
-  Uses a realistic spatial density profile based on ballistic plume models.
+      - Uses a realistic spatial density profile based on ballistic plume models.

 ---
 ## Collaboration

 This project was carried out in collaboration between:

+- Marina Casado-Anarte
+-
-*Marina Casado-Anarte*, *Dr. H. L. F. Huybrighs* and *I. Ledwidg* .
+- Dr. H. L. F. Huybrighs
+-
+- I. Ledwidg

 ---

 ## Dependencies

 To run the simulations, you will need the following libraries:

 · `numpy.py`

 ·`matplot.lib

 In order to run `density_distribution.py` you will also need:

 ·`neutral_europa_input.py`

 ·`orbit_tools.py`

 ·`coordinate_transformation.py`

 ·`neutral_trajectories_tools.py`

 ·`nim_simulation.py`

 ·`density.py`

 ·`densityStorage.npy